rubenarturopj/WeatherApp/01_instructions/03_weather_API_implementation.md

 Also import it on top.
 Add the URL from the api service.

-7. Create some variables in `environment.ts`.
+7. Create some variables in `environment.ts` and `environment.development.ts`.

 -   Newest version of ANGULAR doesn't have environments anymore.
 You can still add them by running: